PrestaShop/prestashop.github.io/howtos/misc/_posts/2021-12-06-178-and-searchbar.md

 In November 2020, version 2.1.0 of the search bar module (ps_searchbar) was released, with a [new design](https://github.com/PrestaShop/PrestaShop/pull/22032).
 Up until this release, the layout of the search bar had been overridden by the PrestaShop's default theme, using this file: `/themes/classic/modules/ps_searchbar/ps_searchbar.tpl`.
 However, with the new design, the override was no longer needed, so it was removed from the default theme in 1.7.8.0.

-When updating the theme, to avoid major problems, we do not delete its files.
-We decided to do this because we know that some of the users modify it and it may cause more trouble than benefits.
-Thus, we came to a situation where one of the files that remained in the default theme was causing the search bar to not display properly.We noticed this problem, and we developed a proper solution for it, but too late.
+To avoid unintended loss of data when performing the upgrade, the update module will not delete old or "extra" files if they are placed within a subfolder called `modules`.
+Most of the time, any files left over from previous installs don't cause any negative effect on the upgraded shop.
+However, in some cases, they do.

+In this case, the remaining override in the default theme was causing the search bar to not display properly.
+This is why the bug only appears when updating from a previous PrestaShop version, and not with a clean shop.

 ## How to fix it